 Latex paints in a lower sheen level like eggshell, satin and flat have created problems for homeowners for cleaning or washing walls.
 Lower sheen products have pigment close to the surface and when cleaned improperly may burnish or become shiny.
 This is non-repairable other than repainting.

-You could avoid this problem if you take the time to properly clean latex painted walls
+You could avoid this problem if you take the time to properly clean latex painted walls.
+If you use this style of cleaning you will reduce burnishing by 90 to 95%

-- Do not attempt to wash walls prior to latex paint curing (30 days after application) - Always use a mild liquid detergent with no abrasives, (i.e.) dish soap - Apply liquid detergent onto a soft sponge not cloth, as they act like an abrasive - Gently massage the detergent into the soiled area, allowing the detergent to attack the soiled area - Once soiled area is clean, rinse sponge out and wipe area gently with clean moist sponge
+- Do not attempt to wash walls prior to latex paint curing (30 days after application) - Always use a mild liquid detergent with no abrasives, (i.e.) dish soap - Apply liquid detergent onto a soft sponge not cloth, as they act like an abrasive - · Gently massage the detergent into the soiled area, allowing the detergent to attack the soiled area - Once soiled area is clean, rinse sponge out and wipe area gently with clean moist sponge